c9/docs.c9.io/src/features/uploading_downloading.md

 ![Uploading files](./anims/uploading.gif)

 You can also get an exact copy of your workspace to save on your computer.
-By going into **File | Download Project**, you will be provided with a Zip file containing the entirety of your project.
+By going into [[menu: File, Download Project]], you will be provided with a Zip file containing the entirety of your project.